alloba/book-of-hours-notes/books/Bee-Silk Journal.md

 ### Partial Study Description

 ### Study Complete Description
+Grail: Birth!

+I've mastered this, and gathered the lessons it concealed.
 ## Info
 - A version of [[A Drowned Book]].
 - Can be given to the Postmistress to receive [[A Letter to the Librarian]] and a [[Ten Shilling Note]]